 We Christians deem the gospel to be the truth, the ultimate truth.
 When we tell the story of Jesus with its significance, we are proclaiming what has been revealed to us about God in the cross and resurrection.
 Ultimate reality has spoken.
 The gospel tells us what ultimate reality has said, albeit in historically conditioned symbols.

-In summary, we have been asking: what is the gospel?
+In summary, we have been asking a question that should have a succinct answer within systematic theology: what is the gospel?
 I have been answering this way: the gospel is the story of Jesus told with its significance.
 What is that significance?
 New creation.
 Justification.
 Proclamation.